-How do you turn three days of annual leave into 10 whole days off?
+How do you turn eight days of annual leave into 17 whole days off?
 Don’t worry, this isn’t a trick question.
 It doesn’t require any magic, nor does it involve blackmailing your boss.
 In fact, the answer is surprisingly simple.
-With one simple holiday hack, you could enjoy 10 days off for the price of just three days annual leave this April.
-Or, if you’re lucky enough to live in the Sunshine State, you could get 18 days off for the price of eight (more on that in a second).
+With one simple holiday hack, you could enjoy 17 days off for the price of just eight days annual leave this April.

 With so many beautiful spots right here in our backyard, there’s no need to look too far abroad when taking time off this year.
 Here are a few of the very best.